Intendant: Development of the system in France

 Intendants were royal civil servants in France under the Old Regime.
 A product of the centralization policies of the French crown, intendants were appointed "commissions," and not purchasable hereditary "offices," which thus prevented the abuse of sales of royal offices and made them more tractable and subservient emissaries of the king.
 Intendants were sent to supervise and enforce the king's will in the provinces and had jurisdiction over three areas: finances, policing and justice.

 Their missions were always temporary, which helped reduce favorable bias toward a province, and were focused on royal inspection.
 Article 54 of the Code Michau described their functions as "to learn about all crimes, misdemeanors and financial misdealings committed by our officials and of other things concerning our service and the tranquility of our people" ("informer de tous crimes, abus et malversations commises par nos officiers et autres choses concernant notre service et le soulagement de notre peuple").

 In the 17th and 18th centuries, the intendants were chosen from the noblesse de robe ("administrative nobility") or the upper-bourgeoisie.
 Generally, they were masters of requests in the Conseil des parties.
 They were chosen by the Controller-General of Finances who asked the advice of the Secretary of State for War for those who were to be sent in border provinces.
 They were often young: Charles Alexandre de Calonne became an intendant at the age of 32, Turgot and Louis Bénigne François Berthier de Sauvigny at the age of 34, and Louis-Urbain-Aubert de Tourny at the age of 40.

 A symbol of royal centralization and absolutism, the intendant had numerous adversaries.
 Those nostalgic for an administration based on noble lineage (such as Saint-Simon) saw intendants as parvenus and usurpers of noble power.
 Partisans of a less absolute monarchy (such as Fénelon) called for them to be abolished.
 Jacques Necker, the only Minister of Finances since 1720 who had not himself been an intendant, accused them of incompetence because of their youth and social aspirations.
 The cahiers de doléances of 1789 depicted them as over zealous agents of fiscal policies which weighed heavily on the people.

-The term intendant was also used for certain positions close to the Controller-General (see this term for more information):
+The term intendant was also used for certain positions close to the Controller-General of Finances (see this term for more information):